llfbandit/app_links/README.md

 // Maybe later.
 Get the latest link. final uri = await _appLinks.getLatestAppLink();
 ```

-Android notes:

-- By default, flutter Activity is set with `android:launchMode="singleTop"`.
-This is perfectly fine and expected, but this launches another instance of your app, specifically for the requested view.
-If you don't want this behaviour, you can set `android:launchMode="singleInstance"` in your `AndroidManifest.xml` and avoid another flutter warmup.

 ## Tests
 The following commands will help you to test links.